HCloward/syniti-hugo/content/WebApp-Dev/Use boaStatus to Set a Toolbar Buttons Control Status.md

 +++
-title = 'Use boaStatus to Set a Toolbar Button's Control Status' solution = 'Platform'
+title = "Use boaStatus to Set a Toolbar Button's Control Status" solution = 'Platform'
 +++